oracle-devrel/technology-engineering/data-platform/data-security/README.md

 # Data Security

 The team covers:
-The cloud service : Data Safe
+The cloud service: Data Safe
 in the context of ExaDB-C@C / ExaCI
-The database options : Advanced Security, Database Vault, Label Security The stand-alone products : Audit Vault and Database Firewall, Key Vault The Enterprise Manager pack : Data Masking and Subsetting OpsCtl for ExaDB-C@C
+The database options: Advanced Security, Database Vault, Label Security The stand-alone products: Audit Vault and Database Firewall, Key Vault The Enterprise Manager pack: Data Masking and Subsetting OpsCtl for ExaDB-C@C

 # Useful Links